-If you do not have an item on the list camp may have gear your girl can borrow.
-Email us at customercare@girlscoutsalaska.org or call us at 907-248-2250.
+If you do not have an item on the list we may have gear your girl can borrow at camp.
+Call us at 907-248-2250 or email us at customercare@girlscoutsalaska.org.

 Equipment and Fabric Types

 It is important that you take note of fabric types when they are listed.
 They can make the difference between a camper being slightly wet and uncomfortable or life threatening hypothermia.